jmcnamara/rust_xlsxwriter/examples/Readme.md

   syntax errors.

 * doc_worksheet_name.rs - Demonstrates getting a worksheet name.

+* doc_worksheet_new.rs - Demonstrates creating new worksheet objects and
+  then adding them to a workbook.

 * doc_worksheet_set_column_format.rs - Demonstrates setting the format for
   a column in Excel.